 There are changing rooms at the Soufriere Hot Springs to enable you to get into your swimsuit, there are also some vendors selling snacks, drinks and souvenirs.

-The Springs cost $5 for adults and $2 for children to visit (US) For more info check out the Soufriere Foundation Website here.
+The Springs cost $5 for adults and $2 for children to visit (US) but I would advise booking this as part of a tour.

 After The Hot Springs Shower Off The Mud At The Waterfall